TeamLyoko/power-defense-quiz-frontend/my-quiz/README.md

 * Clone the repository.
 * Go to the folder my-quiz by command "cd my-quiz" in Terminal.
 * Open with VS code and then run the command "npm run dev" in a new terminal.
-* Click the link and open the quiz in Chrome browser.
+* Click the link in the terminal and open the quiz in Chrome browser.

 ## How to create build files
 * Run the command "npm run build".